enkidevs/curriculum/mongodb/intro/crud-collections-and-documents-intro/README.md

 name: CRUD Intro

-description: Learn how to create, read, update and delete collections.
+description: Learn what the ObjectId is and how to create, read, update and delete documents and collections.

 insights:
   - create-collection